Seize/misc-conventions/conventions/tools/git.md

 [Understanding the GitHub Flow](https://guides.github.com/introduction/flow/) gives you more informations about its principles and how use it.

-Below articles that explains some useful details:
+Below articles explains some useful details:

 * [GitHub Flow](http://scottchacon.com/2011/08/31/github-flow.html)
 * [Git Flow vs Github Flow](https://lucamezzalira.com/2014/03/10/git-flow-vs-github-flow/)